An earlier edit of this article was published by Maple Tree Literary Supplement.

 Canadian Art Magazines

-It certainly will not be the editors of Canadian art magazines who rejected this article as unsuitable, and of no interest to their readers… many only print what drops from the psittacine cage.
+It certainly will not be the editors of Canadian art magazines, they rejected this article as unsuitable, of no interest to their readers… many top tier magazines now only print what drops from the psittacine cage.
 H.G.
-Wells’ A Short History of the World described the papacy of Innocent III (1160-1216), which sounds a lot like a conference of Canadian art rag editors.
+Wells’ A Short History of the World described the papacy of Innocent III (1160-1216), which sounds a lot like a conference of art magazine editors.

 “And it was just because many of them doubted secretly of the entire soundness of their vast and elaborate doctrinal fabric that they would brook no discussion of it.
 They were intolerant of questions or dissent, not because they were sure of their faith, but because they were not.”

 In Michel’s Foucault’s view, all discourse gains acceptance by expressing, fortifying and concealing the power of those who maintain it; and those who, from time to time, perceive this fact are invariably dismissed as fools or locked away as mad — a fate Foucault himself unaccountably avoided.
 Danielle S. McLaughlin of the Canadian Civil Liberties Association says that when we can no longer explore and express ideas that are troubling and even transgressive, we are limited to approved doses of information in community-sanctioned packets.